Moscow: Parks and landmarks

-The All-Russian Exhibition Center (Всероссийский выставочный центр), formerly known as the All-Union Agricultural Exhibition (VSKhV) and later Exhibition of Achievements of the National Economy (VDNKh), though officially named a "permanent trade show", is one of the most prominent examples of Stalinist-era monumental architecture.
-Among the large spans of a recreational park, areas are scores of elaborate pavilions, each representing either a branch of Soviet industry and science or a USSR republic.
-Even though during the 1990s it was, and for some part still is, misused as a gigantic shopping center (most of the pavilions are rented out for small businesses), it still retains the bulk of its architectural landmarks, including two monumental fountains (Stone Flower and Friendship of Nations) and a 360 degrees panoramic cinema.
-In 2014 the park returned to the name Exhibition of Achievements of National Economy, and in the same year, huge renovation works had been started.
+The All-Russian Exhibition Center (Всероссийский выставочный центр) was formerly known as the All-Union Agricultural Exhibition (VSKhV) and later the Exhibition of Achievements of the National Economy (VDNKh), though it was officially called a "permanent trade show".
+This center is a prominent example of Stalinist-era monumental architecture.
+In this large recreational park, there are scores of pavilions, each representing one of two things: a branch of Soviet industry and science, or a Soviet republic.
+During the 1990s, the center was—and to some extent still is—misused as a shopping center.
+(Most pavilions are rented to small businesses.)
+Nevertheless, the center retains most of its architectural landmarks, including two monumental fountains (Stone Flower and Friendship of Nations) and a 360-degree panoramic cinema.
+In 2014, the park reverted to the name Exhibition of Achievements of National Economy; that same year, a large renovation project was started.

-Lilac Park, founded in 1958, has a permanent sculpture display and a large rosarium.
-Moscow has always been a popular destination for tourists.
-Some of the more famous attractions include the city's UNESCO World Heritage Site, Moscow Kremlin and Red Square, which was built between the 14th and 17th centuries.
-The Church of the Ascension at Kolomenskoye, which dates from 1532, is also a UNESCO World Heritage Site and another popular attraction.
+Lilac Park, founded in 1958, contains a permanent sculpture display and a large rosarium.

+Moscow has long been popular with tourists.
+Some well-known attractions include one of the city's UNESCO World Heritage Sites—the Moscow Kremlin and Red Square, which were built between the 14th and 17th centuries.
+The Church of the Ascension at Kolomenskoye, which dates from 1532, is another UNESCO World Heritage Site and a popular attraction.

-Near the new Tretyakov Gallery there is a sculpture garden, Museon, often called "the graveyard of fallen monuments" that displays statues of the former Soviet Union that were removed from their place after its dissolution.
+Near the New Tretyakov Gallery, there is a sculpture garden, Museon—often called "the graveyard of fallen monuments"—that displays statues from the former Soviet Union that were removed from their places after the USSR's dissolution.

-Other attractions include the Moscow Zoo, a zoological garden in two sections (the valleys of two streams) linked by a bridge, with nearly a thousand species and more than 6,500 specimens.
+Other Moscow attractions include the Moscow Zoo, a zoological garden in two sections (the valleys of two streams) linked by a bridge, containing nearly 1,000 species and more than 6,500 specimens.
 Each year, the zoo attracts more than 1.2 million visitors.

 Many of Moscow's parks and landscaped gardens are protected natural environments.